 Ways To Use The Back ‘N Belly Pillow

-You can use this pillow to support yourself while you are sleeping or in a more elevated/resting position when you’re awake (this is helpful post-partum).
+A pregnant woman can use this pillow to support her growing baby bump while sleeping or in a more elevated/resting position when awake (this is helpful post-partum).

-Here is how Leachco recommends you use their pillow:
+Here is how Leachco recommends utilizing their pillow:

 - Virtually replaces the need for multiple pillows